 On the other hand, many traumas aren’t even recognized.
 We frequently find that the first part of therapy is unraveling and discovering the hidden hurts – these memories were not understood to be actual traumatic events – lessening their perceived validity.

-In therapy, you get to take control of your healing…
+In trauma therapy, you get to take control of your healing…

 … and define what your life looks like moving forward.

 We know it takes a lot of courage to ask for help.
-But you are here, you’re ready, and we’ve got you.
+But you are here, you are capable, and we’ve got you.

 You’ve got nothing to lose and everything to gain.
 It’s time to heal the core.
-Call today and let’s have a complimentary conversation: (480) 485-8824.
+Call today to book a complimentary conversation with a trauma-informed therapist: (480) 485-8824.